What’s a website?

 One way JavaScript is so different from HTML and CSS is that it can actually write HTML and CSS for you.
 Once you realize that, you might ask yourself: how much of my website can I code just using JavaScript?
 The answer is quite a lot, but it helps to have some data to pull from.

-In this final unit, we’ll look at how we can use JavaScript and data to create complex websites without having to write much HTML or CSS by hand.
+In this final chapter, we’ll look at how we can use JavaScript and data to create complex websites without having to write much HTML or CSS by hand.